Erasmus+

 - variant III: an application for more than 10 000 EUR for a foreign trip.

 The amounts shown are preliminary.
-The true costs are paid, which have to be evidenced on return from the foreign placement.
+The true costs are paid, which have to be evidenced on return from the traineeship.

-You can find the Application for a Grant for Students with Specific Needs in the Documents section.
-Applications can be submitted at any time during the year, no later than 2 weeks before signing the Grant Agreement (the student cannot make an appointment to sign the grant Agreement Before receiving the decision).
-The application must be submitted before departure on a foreign placement as it is not possible to submit an Application and then have it approved retrospectively.
+You can find the Application for a Grant for Students with Specific Needs on the DZS website.
+Applications can be submitted at any time during the year, no later than 2 weeks before signing the Grant Agreement (the student cannot make an appointment to sign the Grant Agreement before receiving the decision).
+The application must be submitted before departure on a traineeship as it is not possible to submit an Application and then have it approved retrospectively.

-The application is handed to the Masaryk University institutional coordinator for the Erasmus+ programme Violeta Osouchová (osouchova@czs.muni.cz), whom you can also consult about the application.
+The application is handed to the Masaryk University institutional coordinator for the Erasmus+ programme Violeta Osouchová (via application form in ISOIS).
+We recommend that you first consult the application with the Teiresiás Centre (tothova@teiresias.muni.cz).

 Top ▲